ui5-community/babel-plugin-transform-modules-ui5/README.md

 It allows you to develop SAP UI5 applications by using the latest [ECMAScript](http://babeljs.io/docs/learn-es2015/), including classes and modules, or even TypeScript.

-**WARNING Currently not fully compatible with @babel/preset-typescript**

 [![Build Status](https://travis-ci.org/r-murphy/babel-plugin-transform-modules-ui5.svg?branch=master)](https://travis-ci.org/r-murphy/babel-plugin-transform-modules-ui5)

 ## Install

 This repo contains both a preset and a plugin.
-It is recommended to use the preset, in case the plugin gets split up in the future.
+It is recommended to use the preset since the plugin will get split into two in the future.

 ```sh
 npm install babel-preset-transform-ui5 --save-dev